Util787/video-handler/README.md

-I used starter code to create video handler and platform app
+I used the starter code to create video handler and platform app it only makes a fast start for the video

 # learn-file-storage-s3-golang-starter (Tubely)